Erasable-Mak/Movie_Lobby_API/README.md

 mongod
 ```

 The database will run on `mongodb://localhost:27017/movielobby`.
+Create database with name "movielobby"

 ### 4. Configure the Application